PatrickCarollo/aws-microservice-cicd-iac/README.md

 * Lambda Test action lambda-action1.py for creating and sending sample request through the temp lambda version to validate revision
 * Lambda Action lambda-action2.py as last stage in pipeline for creating CodeDeploy Deployment on Group using revision object.
     This works by updating the Alias Version # that the API is forwarding requests to and promoting it to main version.
-`sourcecode/aws_handler`: Core application code that parses request data and runs logic
+`sourcecode/aws_handler`: Sample core application code that parses request data and runs logic